edsu/diss/parts/10-seeing-software.md

 emblematic of the key role that *affect* plays in the creation and use of archival work, and indeed, appraisal [@Cifor:2016a].

-However, I wanted to highligh this quote from White, to examine the way this forensic imaginary, or affective experience, is put to work.
+However, I wanted to highlight this quote from White, to examine the way this forensic imaginary, or affective experience, is put to work.
 White's telling of this story sets the scene of the initial unboxing/accessioning of the Cabrinety archive, but it also sets in motion and valorizes a circulation of practice.
 To